MEDICAL APPEAL SYRIA

 One of the greatest humanitarian priorities for the people inside Syria is trustworthy medical care.
 People are dying from treatable conditions because they cannot access medical care at the level they need.
 It is life or death for many of these people.

 We are focusing on playing a part in rebuilding some of the essential life-saving medical infrastructure that has been lost during the war, and providing the most basic health services for the poor.
-We have opened a permanent medical centre, and plan to open a second in 2023 to provide urgently needed medical care.
+We have opened a permanent medical centre, and plan to open a second by the end of 2024 to provide urgently needed medical care, and are building a third which should open in 2025.

 If you have links to medical equipment suppliers who may be able to supply high quality medical devices and ex demo equipment in excellent working order please CONTACT us.